Congratulations on owning a piece of paradise – a shoreline property.

 Year 2, Task 2: Leaving Special Habitat Features Where They Are

 Here’s another simple yet important task!
 It’s common for many of us to want to clean or tidy our surroundings.
 This happens on our shorelines too.
 If there’s a fallen tree, a dead standing tree or “weeds” that are in our way – we want to remove them.
 However, these features are actually important to the lake and provide wildlife habitat.
 Plus, removing some of these features could require a permit.
 Aquatic vegetation, sometimes referred to as weeds, might be in your way when you’re trying to swim, but it provides food and habitat for a variety of mammals, waterfowl, reptiles, fish, insects and more.
 It also helps maintain water quality by stabilizing sediments, oxygenating the water and taking up nutrients.
 Fallen trees, logs and large branches that are fully or partially in the water help reduce erosion, provide insects with resting sites and offer fish and amphibians protective cover and shade.
 Some fish species use these wood features for spawning and nest protection.
 Logs and fallen branches on land provide great habitat for small mammals, toads, salamanders and some woodpeckers.
 Dead standing trees and cavity trees are another vital source of food and shelter for many birds and mammals.
 They are used for cavity nests, raising young, feeding and escaping predators.
-When it’s safe to do so, leave these habitat features.
 You’ll be providing so many benefits to your lake and will have more time to enjoy your shoreline property!

 Year 3, Task 3: Take Care of Your Septic